Process Improvement Specialist - Dallas or Houston in Dallas, Texas at Pediatric Associates

 Reporting & Analytics

-Develop and deliver operational performance summaries, trend analyses, and audit scorecards to market leadership
+Develop and deliver operational performance summaries, trend analysis, and audit scorecards to market leadership

 Maintain organized records of audit history, initiative tracking data, and operational metrics by location and market